intel/tsffs/docs/src/developer/build.md

 It also provides derive macros for converting Rust structs to and from `AttrValue`s.

-In particular, the `#[interface_impl]` attribute generates a `.dml`, `.h`, and `Makefile` to produce an interface.
-This is the reason the top level build invokes `make` twice, to ensure the interface definition is updated and rebuilt.

 ## Build Process

-The build process for the TSFFS SIMICS package is implemented in the top level `build.rs` script.
+The build process for the TSFFS SIMICS package is implemented in the `cargo-simics-build` crate.
+It builds the crate with correct link arguments, signs the output module, and packages the module along with any built interfaces.

-* Call `make` twice
-  * The first time, the TSFFS module is built and the interface files are emitted
-  * The second time, the updated interface is built
-* Produce a package list file and package spec JSON file
-  * There is a script provided by an internal SIMICS package to produce the JSON file from the package list, but the functionality is re-implemented in the top-level build script because this script is not available to open source public users
-* Create a module cache
-* Create the final `.ispm` package